Thursday, 20 May 2010

 “Why are you watching your feet, mate?”

-“So, I don’t feel quite so along.”
+“So, I don’t feel quite so alone.”

 “Shouldn’t you be watching the way you are walking home?”